 Adopting sustainable practices during your trip to an outfitter is essential to preserving fragile ecosystems while ensuring an authentic, respectful experience.
 Together, these simple but meaningful gestures will not only preserve the breathtaking scenery surrounding our outfitters for future generations, but also create lasting memories in unspoiled natural environments.

-By Anne-Marie Royer, Conseillère en développement touristique durable at Québec Outfitters Federation.
+Written by Anne-Marie Royer, Conseillère en développement touristique durable at Québec Outfitters Federation.